Tupelo, Mississippi: 20th century to present

 By the early twentieth century the town had become a site of cotton textile mills, which provided new jobs for residents of the rural area.
 Under the state's segregation practices, the mills employed only white adults and children.
 Reformers documented the child workers and attempted to protect them through labor laws.

 The last known bank robbery by Machine Gun Kelly, a Prohibition-era gangster, took place on November 30, 1932, at the Citizen's State Bank in Tupelo; his gang netted $38,000 ($ in current dollar terms).
 After the robbery, the bank's chief teller said of Kelly, "He was the kind of guy that, if you looked at him, you would never thought he was a bank robber."

 During the Great Depression, Tupelo was electrified by the new Tennessee Valley Authority, which had constructed dams and power plants throughout the region to generate hydroelectric power for the large, rural area.
 The distribution infrastructure was built with federal assistance as well, employing many local workers.
 In 1935, President Franklin Roosevelt visited this "First TVA City".

 Tupelo had only 20 Jewish residents at the beginning of the Great Depression, out of 20,000 total residents.
 Temple B'nai Israel was established in Tupelo in 1939.
 The congregation first met in Tupelo City Hall.
 It later rented space on South Spring Street above the Fooks' Chevrolet dealership.
 In 1953, it moved to space over Biggs Furniture Store.
 A synagogue building was dedicated in 1957, with then-Mayor James Ballard giving the remarks.

 Into the late 1950s several long-distance trains served Tupelo.
 These included the Gulf, Mobile & Ohio's Gulf Coast Rebel (St. Louis - Mobile) and the Frisco Railroad's Kansas City-Florida Special (Kansas City - Memphis - Jacksonville), Memphian (Memphis - Birmingham) and its Sunnyland (Kansas City to the west; sections east to Birmingham and Pensacola).
-The Frisco's Southland ceased running in December 9, 1967, marking the last passenger train in northeast Mississippi.
+The Frisco's Southland ceased running on December 9, 1967, marking the last passenger train in northeast Mississippi.

 In 2007, the nearby village of Blue Springs was selected as the site for Toyota's 11th automobile manufacturing plant in the United States.

 In 2013 Gale Stauffer of the Tupelo Police Department died in a set up ambush following a bank robbery, possibly the first officer killed in the line of duty in the department's history.

 President Donald Trump visited the city of Tupelo twice, in 2018 and 2019.
 He held a campaign rally for Senator Cindy Hyde-Smith on November 26, 2018, at the Tupelo Regional Airport.
 Nearly one year later, the president returned to Tupelo to hold another rally (this time for Governor Tate Reeves) on November 1, 2019, at the BancorpSouth Arena.
 These campaign rallies were broadcast on national television and received attention from news networks, such as CNN and Fox News.